cao-weiwei/cao-weiwei.github.io/_posts/2020-05-15-Search Trie.md

 <img src="/assets/images/posts/Search Trie/00_trie.png" alt="00_trie" style="zoom:60%;" />

 As we can see, even "apple" and "apply" are two words, we only store prefix "appl" once.
-Same prefix of a string will show only once in a `Trie` and this property will help us:
+The ame prefix of a string will show only once in a `Trie` and this property will help us:

 -  to find common prefix by a given string and
 - to get all suffix by a given string efficiently.